How to Install NFS on Ubuntu

 Note: The correct command is umount, not "unmount."

-If you want the folders to stay mounted even after you restart the machine, you will need to add them to the /etc/fstab file.
+If you want the folders to stay mounted even after you restart the machine, add them to the /etc/fstab file.
+Follow the steps below:

-Copy the following line to the bottom of the file, replacing “host_IP” with the actual IP address of the host:
+2. Copy the following line to the bottom of the file and replace host_IP with the actual IP address of the host:

-Add this line for every folder you need.
-This way, all folders on the list will be mounted automatically on every boot.
+Add this line for every directory you need.
+This way, all the directories on the list will be mounted automatically on every boot.

 Conclusion